-Aditi Singhania is paid a fixed base salary and various annual incentives.
+Dariusz M. Czoch is paid a fixed base salary and a variable annual incentive.
 Base salary is determined within a market competitive, position-specific salary range, based on the portfolio manager's experience and performance.
-The annual incentives may include certain guaranteed amounts, plus variable amounts based on achievement of certain product-specific revenue targets, plus a variable amount that is determined based on multiple performance criteria using a Balanced Scorecard methodology.
-There are three weighted performance categories in the Balanced Scorecard.
-Investment Product Performance (IPP) is the predominant factor.
-Of lesser importance are: Leadership/Teamwork/Communication and a discretionary component that is based on a variety of factors deemed relevant, such as financial measures and performance.
-The annual incentive amounts may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
-The total Balanced Scorecard "score" is applied against an annual incentive opportunity that is competitive in the market for this portfolio manager role to determine this annual incentive payment.
+The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
+The total combined annual incentive opportunity is intended to be competitive in the market for this portfolio manager role.

-IPP is measured on a rolling one, three and five calendar year pre-tax gross return basis versus the Fund's designated peer group of comparable accounts.
+IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's designated peer group of comparable accounts and versus the Fund's benchmark (i.e., Morgan Stanley Capital International Europe, Australasia and Far East Index).
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.